sp89-dev/sp-ms-user-service/README.md

 # sp-ms-user-service
-Micro service communication using RestTemplate
+Micro service communication using RestTemplate (org.springframework.web.client.RestTemplate).
-User service
+# User service and Department service
-Create multiple Spring boot microservices and how to use RestTemplate class to make Synchronous communication between multiple microservices.
+Create two spring boot microservices (sp-ms-department-service and sp-ms-user-service) and how to use RestTemplate class to make synchronous communication between multiple microservices.
 The response contains a Department for a User.
 This demonstrates that we have successfully made a REST API call from UserService to DepartmentService

 ![alt text](image.png)